zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 Where:

-- string1 - string to be checked for number of fields,
+- `string1` - string to be checked for number of fields
-- delim - field separater, does not have to be one character.
+- `delim` - field separater, does not have to be one character

-The function can be used to tell how many multi values are in a field, making it useful in scenarios that for instance need one to set an upper limit in a FOR … NEXT loop.
+The function can be used to tell how many multi values are in a field, making it useful in scenarios that for instance need one to set an upper limit in a `FOR`…`NEXT` loop.

 ### Workshop #5